Guideline review date: 24 September 2025

 Group activities refers to any activity undertaken by a small to large group conducted on a purpose-built facility for which the appropriate safety is achieved through safe and effective spotting or adult supervisor directed dismount.

-Where the participant's safety can no longer be achieved by spotting, refer to
+Where the participant's safety can no longer be achieved by spotting and/or if participant's feet are over 1.8m above the ground, refer to the

 challenge high ropes guideline.